icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 ---

+Do you hear horror stories of [China attacking services you use](http://arstechnica.com/security/2015/03/massive-denial-of-service-attack-on-github-tied-to-chinese-government/) or of [4Chan taking out services](http://www.wired.com/2011/12/anonymous-101-part-deux/3/) with their [Low Orbit Ion Cannon](https://en.wikipedia.org/wiki/Low_Orbit_Ion_Cannon)?
+And after hearing stories like that, do you think "wait. what?" or "how does this even work?" or even "why can random people take down other peoples websites?", then great!
+This is the article for you.

+I'm here to attempt to explain the world that is Denial of Service attacks, and some things you can think about to survive in this crazy internet world.

 ## What is a DDOS?

 A DDOS is a Distributed [Denial of Service Attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 They are happening all the time on the internet, wars being played out by computers trying to make other computers inaccasible or overloaded.